Get started in 15 minutes

 Step 4: Create teams

-Create teams in Swarmia to ensure work gets assigned to the right teams.
-Once contributors are organized into teams and issues are mapped to those teams, you can see your organization's data in Swarmia.
-For new organizations, we automatically create a trial team consisting of all active contributors from your GitHub organization.
-The team lets you see all the data from the start, and you can delete it after creating at least one new team.
+Organize contributors into teams to see data across your organization in Swarmia.
+For new organizations, we automatically create a trial team consisting of all active contributors in your GitHub organization.
+The team lets you see relevant data from the start, and you can delete it after creating at least one new team.

 Import teams from GitHub